strawberry-graphql/strawberry/docs/guides/extensions.md

 ### Request

-`on_request_start` and `on_request_end` can be used to run code when a GraphQL request starts and end, it also allows you to get the execution context
+`on_request_start` and `on_request_end` can be used to run code when a GraphQL request starts and ends.
+Both methods can alternatively be implemented asynchronously.

 ```python
 from strawberry.extensions import Extension